Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 ### AUTHORIZATION

 In order to access online data about your vehicle, there are two options:
-- You own a fleet of Stellantis vehicles (Citroën, DS, Peugeot, Opel and Vauxhall) (**Web API B2B** v2 & v3).
+- You own a fleet of Stellantis vehicles (ex Groupe PSA brands: Citroën, DS, Peugeot, Opel and Vauxhall) (**Web API B2B** v2 & v3).
 In this case, you can access your vehicle's data as you wish.
 This [tutorial]({{site.baseurl}}/webapi/b2b/quickstart/authentication/#article) explains the process of authentication for fleet owner.
 - You are developing end-users application (**Web API B2C** v4).
 This [step-by-step]({{site.baseurl}}/webapi/b2c/quickstart/connect/#article) explains connection process.
 Then you will need to enroll your user using OAuth2 authorization protocol.

 # SEE ALSO